learn-co-curriculum/hs-adv-software-day1-schedule/README.md

 ---

 ##Schedule
 This is just a suggested schedule.
-Improv probably won't take up a full half hour and lunch can be cut down if more time is needed for teaching.
+Improv shouldn't take up a full half hour and lunch can be cut down if more time is needed for lectures/labs/projects.

 ###Day 1 - Sinatra + MVC
 9 - 10 Welcome and Intros